MildTomato/alchemycodelab-supabase/README.md

 Please follow the following steps to get setup.

-For help, please reach out to me via twitter [@jsummersmuir](https://twitter.com/jsummersmuir)
+For help, the fastest way to reach me is via twitter [@jsummersmuir](https://twitter.com/jsummersmuir).
+Please also feel free to send me feedback (good **and** bad) to me about your experience with Supabase.
+We'd love to improve anything you're struggling with.

 ## Create a Supabase project